basecs101/spring-boot-payroll-app/README.md

 ---
 ### Spring Boot Annotations:
-1. `@Component`: The `@Component` annotation is used to mark a Java class as a Spring component, which means that it will be automatically detected by the Spring container and instantiated as a bean.
-For example, you can annotate a DAO class with @Component to make it available for autowiring in other Spring components.
+1. `@Component`: The `@Component` annotation is used to mark a Java class as a Spring component, which \
+    means that it will be automatically detected by the Spring container and instantiated as a bean. \
+    For example, you can annotate a DAO class with @Component to make it available for auto wiring in \
+    other Spring components.

-2. `@Bean`: The `@Bean` annotation is used to declare a Spring bean manually in a configuration class.
-It is typically used for complex beans that require some customization or initialization, and cannot be created with just the @Component annotation.
-For example, you can define a custom DataSource bean using the @Bean annotation.
+2. `@Bean`: The `@Bean` annotation is used to declare a Spring bean manually in a configuration class. \
+    It is typically used for complex beans that require some customization or initialization, and cannot \
+    be created with just the @Component annotation.
+For example, you can define a custom DataSource bean \
+    using the @Bean annotation.

-3. `@ComponentScan`: The `@ComponentScan` annotation is used to specify the base package(s) that Spring should scan for components.
-By default, Spring scans the package that contains the configuration class, but you can use @ComponentScan to specify additional packages or exclude certain packages from scanning.
+3. `@ComponentScan`: The `@ComponentScan` annotation is used to specify the base package(s) that Spring \
+    should scan for components.
+By default, Spring scans the package that contains the configuration class, \
+    but you can use @ComponentScan to specify additional packages or exclude certain packages from scanning.

 4. `@Configuration`: The `@Configuration` annotation is used to indicate that a class is a Spring configuration class, which means that it contains bean definitions and other configuration metadata.
+A configuration \
-A configuration class is typically used to define beans using the @Bean annotation or to import other configuration classes.
+    class is typically used to define beans using the @Bean annotation or to import other configuration classes.

-5. `@PostConstruct`: The `@PostConstruct` annotation is used to specify a method that should be called after the bean has been instantiated and all its dependencies have been injected.
-This method can be used for initialization tasks that require access to the bean's dependencies.
+5. `@PostConstruct`: The `@PostConstruct` annotation is used to specify a method that should be called after \
+    the bean has been instantiated and all its dependencies have been injected.
+This method can be used for \
+    initialization tasks that require access to the bean's dependencies.

-6. `@PreDestroy`: The `@PreDestroy` annotation is used to specify a method that should be called before the bean is destroyed.
-This method can be used for cleanup tasks that need to be performed when the bean is no longer needed.
+6. `@PreDestroy`: The `@PreDestroy` annotation is used to specify a method that should be called before the \
+    bean is destroyed.
+This method can be used for cleanup tasks that need to be performed when the bean is \
+    no longer needed.

 7. `SpringBootApplication` : `@SpringBootApplication` is a convenience annotation that adds all the following:
-   1. `@SpringBootConfiguration`: Tags the class as a source of bean definitions for the Application Context/ Spring IOC Container.
+   1. `@SpringBootConfiguration`: Tags the class as a source of bean definitions for the Application Context or \
+       Spring IOC Container.
-   2. `@EnableAutoConfiguration`: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
-For example, if spring-webmvc is on the classpath, this annotation flags the application as a web application and activates key behaviors, such as setting up a DispatcherServlet.
+   2. `@EnableAutoConfiguration`: Tells Spring Boot to start adding beans based on classpath settings, other beans, \
+       and various property settings.
+For example, if spring-webmvc is on the classpath, this annotation flags the \
+       application as a web application and activates key behaviors, such as setting up a DispatcherServlet.
-   3. `@ComponentScan`: Tells Spring to look for other `@Component`, `@Configuration`, `@Controller` and `@Service` in the com/basecs101 package, letting it find the classes to create beans.
+   3. `@ComponentScan`: Tells Spring to look for other `@Component`, `@Configuration`, `@Controller` and `@Service` \
+       in the com/basecs101 package, letting it find the classes to create beans.

 8. `@SpringBootTest` : Marks the class as Spring boot test class

 9. `@RestController` : The `@RestController` annotation is a specialization of the `@Controller` annotation in Spring Boot that is used to indicate that the annotated class is a REST controller. \
 When a class is annotated with `@RestController`, Spring Boot automatically maps the methods in the class to specific HTTP requests based on the method annotations such as `@GetMapping`, `@PostMapping`, `@PutMapping`, `@PatchMapping`, `@DeleteMapping`, etc. The methods return the response as JSON or XML data, depending on the content type of the request. \
 The `@RestController` annotation combines the `@Controller` and `@ResponseBody` annotations, which means that all methods in the controller class will return the response as the body of the HTTP response, rather than returning a view name that would be resolved by a view resolver. \
 This annotation is commonly used in Spring Boot applications that serve as RESTful web services, where the application provides a set of HTTP endpoints to expose functionality to client applications or other services.

 10. `@RequestMapping`: This annotation is used to map a method to a specific URI and HTTP request method.
 It is a versatile annotation that can be used to handle all HTTP methods, including GET, POST, PUT, DELETE, and more.
 Example:
     ```Java
     @RequestMapping(value = "/users", method = RequestMethod.GET)